Fraser Digby

-Fraser Charles Digby (born 23 January 1967) is an English football coach and former player who played as a goalkeeper.
+Fraser Charles Digby (born 23 April 1967) is an English football coach and former player who played as a goalkeeper.
 He spent much of his career with Swindon Town, for whom he played in the Premier League.
 In 2008, he found new fame through repeated references to "Fraser Digby's washbag" on Danny Baker's 6–0–6 programme on BBC Radio 5 Live.

 Playing career

 Digby was a Manchester United apprentice, making his League debut whilst on loan at Oldham Athletic in 1985, joining Swindon Town on a free transfer in December 1986 after two loan spells.

 Digby, who represented England schools, youth and under-21s, did not leave Swindon until 1998.
 He played in the 1993 play-off final against Leicester City, a match Swindon won, thereby securing a place in the Premier League, and represented the club during their season at the top level of English football.

 In late 1992, he returned to Manchester United on loan as cover for Peter Schmeichel and was selected as a substitute on several occasions but never came onto the pitch.

 In August 1998, Digby signed for Crystal Palace, before moving on to Queens Park Rangers in 2001.
 He was released by QPR due to money shortages after which he played a handful of games for non-league Purfleet.
 He joined Kidderminster Harriers in 2003 on a game-by-game basis (non-contractual), while at the same time rejoining former club Swindon and taking on the two roles of commercial manager and goalkeeping coach under Andy King.

-Digby also played one game for Cirencester Town in the FA Cup in 2004, signed on an emergency deal as Cirencester had a 'keeper shortage, it was then known Fraser was good friends with Brian Hughes, the Cirencester manager.
+Digby also played one game for Cirencester Town in the FA Cup in 2004, signed on an emergency deal as Cirencester had a 'keeper shortage, it was then known Digby was good friends with Brian Hughes, the Cirencester manager.
 The game was against Bognor Regis Town and finished 4–3 to Bognor, with Cirencester coming back from 3–0 down to 3–3 to make a thrilling finish.

 Digby played for a Manchester United legends team touring Ireland; his last appearance was in a friendly match against Moyola Park in July 2008.

 When Digby retired from professional football, he spoke out against the methods for earning coaching badges for goalkeepers:

 The problem is that to obtain full goalkeeping coaching qualifications, you have to go through all the stuff for outfield players and I don't really want to do that.